soren42/BungieNetPlatform/wiki-docs/v2/schemas/Destiny-Definitions-DestinyVendorInteractionReplyDefinition.md

 <span class="wiki-builder">This page was generated with Wiki Builder.
 Do not change the format!</span>

 ## Info
-When the interaction is replied to, Reward sites will fire and items potentially selected based onwhether the given unlock expression is TRUE.
-You can potentially choose one from multiple replies when replying to an interaction: this is howyou get either/or rewards from vendors.
+When the interaction is replied to, Reward sites will fire and items potentially selected based on whether the given unlock expression is TRUE.
+You can potentially choose one from multiple replies when replying to an interaction: this is how you get either/or rewards from vendors.

 ## Schema
 * **Schema Type:** Definition